cuhsat/lrsh/README.md

 All other input will be evaluated and execute as Lua commands.
-The internal function `shell` will execute system commands by using the users default system shell and return the results.
+The internal function `shell` will execute system commands by using the users default shell and return the results where `strerr` will be mapped to `stdout`.

 ## Environment
 An user specific configuration file can be place under `~/.palantir.lua`.